Mortgage rates are trickling back toward record lows again and refinance applications are on the rise.

 You can thank our questionable economy, a COVID resurgence, and the Fed’s pledge to continue buying mortgage-backed securities.

 The recent announcement regarding the end of the Adverse Market Refinance Fee is also undoubtedly helping.

 My expectation is we’ll see a big jump in refinance applications when the Mortgage Bankers Association (MBA) reports the data tomorrow morning.

-While the rally might be short-lived, it could renew interest for some that were on the fence about refinancing, especially if their current rate isn’t all that high compared to current market rates.
+While the rally could be short-lived, it may renew interest for some that were on the fence about refinancing, especially if their current interest rate isn’t all that high compared to current market rates.

-What Does It Mean to Reset the Clock?
+What Does It Mean to Reset the Mortgage Clock?

 Mortgage term: 30 years

 When you refinance your mortgage, there are lots of implications.
 It’s not just about a lower monthly payment, despite that being the chief motivation.

 There’s also the cost and time involved, the product you choose, the status of your existing mortgage, along with what you plan to do post-refinance.

 One thing some homeowners might overlook when refinancing is their mortgage term, seeing that most individuals tend to focus on monthly payments above all else.